 Nor is the proposition from Theriot even limited to drugs and devices.
-See Restatement (Third) of Torts §2 comment f, illustration 9 (1998) (a full-size automobile is not an "alternative design" for a compact car).
+See Restatement (Third) of Torts §2 comment f, illustration 9 (1998) (a full-size automobile is not an "alternative design" for a compact car); illustration 10 (other models of bullet-proof vests that provide more extensive protection are not alternative designs "the mere fact of the availability of a wrap-around vest does not render defective the vest that provides only front-and-back protection").
 “Alternative designs” that would in fact advance different products are not viable alternatives:

 A motorcycle could be made safer by adding two additional wheels and a cab, but then it is no longer a motorcycle.
 A convertible can be made safer by fully enclosing the cab, but then it is just an ordinary car. . . .
 It is not rational, however, to impose liability in such a way as to eliminate whole categories of useful products from the market.

 Caterpillar v.
 Shears, 911 S.W.2d 379, 384-85 (Tex.
 1995).
 Accord Evans v.
 Lorillard Tobacco Co., 990 N.E.2d 997, 1017 (Mass.
 2013) (citing same example).